Rory-Mac/personal-website/_posts/2023-08-18-Limbic-Resonance.markdown

 the prefrontal cortex, allow for the visualisation and enaction of these more complex causal pathways.
 These executive functions exist to maximise satiation in the long-term, and thus exist in eternal conflict with the limbic system, which instead wants to maximise satiation in the short-term.</p>
-<p>We can imagine that the exeutive functions of the brain themselves are nervous extensions of the limbic system: tools built by evolution
+<p>We can imagine that the executive functions of the brain are themselves nervous extensions of the limbic system: tools built by evolution
-to satiate it across time.
+to satiate it in the long-term.
 We can consider tools themselves as nervous extensions with bandwidth proportional to their limbic resonance.
 We build high bandwidth interfaces between ourselves and our tools, our cars, our laptops, our phones, etc. A person who has lost their phone or has to go a weekend without Wi-Fi might behave as though they have Phantom Limb Syndrome.
 The reliance of modern civilisation on digital computers, and the frequency with which we as individuals use them, is a consequence of their